Medical Device Cybersecurity: Best Practices, FAQs, and Examples

 The concept of “multi-patient harm” is introduced in the 2023 FDA Cybersecurity Guidance.

-A device can cause “multi-patient harm” if a cybersecurity incident could result in multiple patients being harmed “simultaneously or in rapid succession”.
+We’ve generally restricted “multi-patient harm” to mean a cybersecurity incident where multiple patients are harmed “simultaneously or in rapid succession”.

 What are some examples of multi-patient harm? 🔗